BamDoesPython/BamDoesPython/README.md

 - 👋 Hi, I’m @BamDoesPython
 - 👀 I’m interested in ...
-Python & discord bots
+Python and Node.js, web development, discord API's and recource giver
 - 🌱 I’m currently learning ...
-Python
+PythonNode.js
 - 💞️ I’m looking to collaborate on ...
 N/A
 - 📫 How to reach me ...
+Discord: Bamboodj101#3641

 <!---
 BamDoesPython/BamDoesPython is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.